 ADPP Angola supports education in Angola

-The Practical and Theoretical Schools (EPP) prepare young people to be the players of the future, providing academic and technical education for young people who want to make a difference.
+The Polytechnic Schools prepare young people to be the players of the future, providing academic and technical education for young people who want to make a difference.

 Frontline Institute is where project staff and volunteers receive training in project management.
 They gain business skills and a deeper understanding of human solidarity, which they take with them to their projects at the end of the course.